Probes Catalog

 Tests code synthesis capabilities.

-Category: ProbeCategory.CODE
+Category: ProbeCategory.CUSTOM

 Input Format